KaushikShivam/card_dealer/README.md

 # Card Dealer

-[Card Dealer Screenshot](https://carddealer.netlify.com/) is a card dealing app built as an exercise for this [tutorial](https://www.udemy.com/course/modern-react-bootcamp/).
+[Card Dealer](https://carddealer.netlify.com/) is a card dealing app built as an exercise for this [tutorial](https://www.udemy.com/course/modern-react-bootcamp/).

 ![Screenshot](screenshot.png)